MediaBrowser/emby-web-plugins-soundeffects/README.md

 This is a template for a sound effect plugin.
 To create your own, follow these steps:

 * Fork this repository, or create your own.
-If creating your own, be sure to create a gh-pages branch for Github Pages.
+If creating from scratch, be sure to create a gh-pages branch for Github Pages.
 * Update all of the info in package.json.
 * Update the modules (plugins) that are contained in the package